 London was fabulous, and I arrived in this new decade of my life with all the panache I’d hoped for!

-Since most shops in Hatton Garden are closed on Sundays, I made do with a visit to Louis Vuitton ;-) I spent more than I should have on a bag I’ve long admired… and a little something for Robert, then we walked around London, shopping, and talking about the day we’ll finally buy those one way tickets to England.
+Since most shops in Hatton Garden are closed on Sundays, I made do with a visit to Louis Vuitton ;-) I spent more than I should have on a bag I’ve long admired—then I walked around London.

-We ended the day with dinner in Chinatown.
-If you’re ever in London, it’s really OK to skip Chinatown… there’s not much to see and even though we chose a well reviewed restaurant, the food was disappointing and of course, overpriced.
+I ended the day with dinner in Chinatown.
+If you’re ever in London, it’s really OK to skip Chinatown… there’s not much to see and even though I chose a well-reviewed restaurant, the food was disappointing and of course, overpriced.

-That evening brought us news of a jewel heist in Hatton Garden… serious Oceans 11 stuff!
+That evening brought news of a jewel heist in Hatton Garden—serious Oceans 11 stuff!

 I was actually there to discuss a bespoke bracelet, but there was so much Art Deco goodness in the window, that I couldn’t resist having a closer look at a few pieces!

 I fell hard for that big, beautiful emerald cut Art Deco sapphire and diamond ring.
-After having a good look under the loupe, Robert slipped it onto my finger and said, “happy birthday, darling.”
+After having a good look under the loupe, I decided to treat myself.

 If you’ve been reading my blog for awhile, you probably know that I name all of my jewelry.
 Zelda Fitzgerald was an iconic American flapper, and wife of my favorite American author, F. Scott Fitzgerald It’s the perfect Jazz Age name for such a beautiful Art Deco sapphire and diamond ring!